-Not every pregnant person will see implantation spotting, but it’s handy to know what to keep an eye out for.
+It’s called implantation bleeding, and while not every pregnant person will experience it, it’s helpful to know what to keep an eye out for.

 After all, it’s one more exciting sign that there’s a bun in the oven!